Gibimishkaadimin

 A Project of Reconciliation

-In 2015, the Truth and Reconciliation Commission of Canada called on the United Church of Canada to ensure that all institutions, policies, programs and practices both comply with and implement the principles identified in the United Nations Declaration on the Rights of Indigenous Peoples.
+In 2015, the Truth and Reconciliation Commission of Canada called upon institutions, policies, programs and practices to comply with and implement the principles identified in the United Nations Declaration on the Rights of Indigenous Peoples.
+Gibimishkaadimin is one of the many ways to respond to and realize this call.

 Model for the Project of Reconciliation